Hailey Cemetery Memorial Day

 Leaving a penny at the grave means simply that you visited.
 A nickel indicates that you and the deceased trained at boot camp together, while a dime means you served with him or her in some capacity.
 By leaving a quarter at the grave, you are telling the family that you were with the Soldier when he or she was killed.

-Please join us on Monday, May 27, 2024, at 11 am, as the community comes together to commemorate Memorial Day.
-We seek to honor not only our veterans and active military personnel, but also all those who are tirelessly working to keep us safe.
+As a community, we will come together to honor not only our veterans and active military personnel, but also all those who are tirelessly working to keep us safe.
 We are incredibly grateful for their unwavering commitment and sacrifice.

 This solemn tradition is a way for us to show our appreciation for those who have made the ultimate sacrifice for our nation.
 Additionally, we will place a Memorial wreath on the Blaine County Veterans monument in the cemetery.

 We will keep you up to date on the ceremony, including the event schedule and other important details.
-The Hailey Cemetery Memorial Day Committee is looking forward to gathering to celebrate our veterans and first responder community.

 HAILEY CEMETERY

-MEMORIAL DAY CEREMONY 2024
+MEMORIAL DAY CEREMONY 2025

-11:00 am – Monday May 27, 2024
+11:00 am – Monday May 26, 2025

 Double click to edit